Posts By :

 Older vehicles are a different matter.
 You are far more likely to see them in for diagnostics, general repairs or worn-out parts.
 Tyres, brakes and batteries often need replacing sooner, and once a car passes the three-year mark, the annual MOT can bring up all sorts of issues that need fixing.
 That puts extra pressure on your team to manage parts, time and customer expectations.

-Keep Second-Hand Car Repairs Affordable with Payment Assist
+Keep Used Car Repairs Affordable with Payment Assist

 As we’ve discussed, the financial climate is far from predictable at the moment, and the last thing anybody needs is an eyewatering, unexpected car repair bill.
 At Payment Assist, we provide 0% car repair finance solutions that help your customers handle their car repair costs by splitting them into manageable monthly payments.